smn/richmond/README.md

 Specifying Callbacks
 --------------------

 There are two types of callbacks defined.

-1. sms_received
-2. sms_receipt
+These are `sms_received` and `sms_receipt`.
+Each trigger an HTTP POST to the given URLs.

     $ curl -u 'username:password' -X PUT \
     > http://localhost:8000/api/v1/account/callbacks.json \